grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 ## Introduction

-Grafana’s new [unified alerting system](TK) represents a powerful new approach to systems observability and incident response management.
-While the alerting platform is perhaps best known for it's strong integrations with Prometheus, the system works with numerous popular datasource including InfluxDB.
-Originally, InfluxDB used [InfluxQL](TK) as the query language, but beginning with v1.8, the company introduced [Flux](TK), an open source functional data scripting language designed for querying, analyzing, and acting on data.
-Flux unifies code for querying, processing, writing, and acting on data into a single syntax.
-The language is designed to be usable, readable, flexible, composable, testable, contributable, and shareable.
+[Grafana Alerting](https://grafana.com/docs/grafana/latest/alerting/) represents a powerful new approach to systems observability and incident response management.
+While the alerting platform is perhaps best known for it's strong integrations with Prometheus, the system works with numerous popular datasources including InfluxDB.
 In this tutorial we will learn how to create Grafana alerts using InfluxDB and the newer Flux query language.
 We will cover five common scenarios from the most basic to the most complex.
 Together, these five scenarios will provide an excellent guide for almost any type of alerting query that you wish to create using Grafana and Flux.

+## InfluxDB's Query Languages: InfluxQL vs. Flux

+Before we dive into our alerting examples, it is worth considering the development of InfluxDB's two popular query languages: InfluxQL and Flux.
+Originally, InfluxDB used [InfluxQL](https://docs.influxdata.com/influxdb/v2.5/reference/syntax/influxql/spec/) as their query language, which uses a SQL-like syntax.
+But beginning with InfluxDB v1.8, the company introduced [Flux](https://docs.influxdata.com/flux/v0.x/), "an open source functional data scripting language designed for querying, analyzing, and acting on data."
+"Flux," its official documentation goes on to state, "unifies code for querying, processing, writing, and acting on data into a single syntax.
+The language is designed to be usable, readable, flexible, composable, testable, contributable, and shareable."

+In the following five examples we will see just how powerful and flexible the new Flux query language can be.
+We will also see just how well Flux pairs with Grafana Alerting.

 ## Example 1: How to Create a Grafana Alert When a Value is Above or Below a Set Threshold

-Bridge
+Our first example uses a common real-world scenario for InfluxDB and Grafana Alerting.
+Popular with IoT and edge applications, InfluxDB excels at on-site, real-time observability.
+In this example, and in fact for many of the following examples, we will consider this hypothetical scenario: a number of fluid tanks that we are monitoring in a manufacturing plant.
+This scenario, [based on an actual application of InfluxDB and Alerting](grants-presentation-here), will allow us to work through Grafana's various alerting setups, progressing from the simplest to the most complex.

+For Example 1, let's consider the following:

-Alert when the temperature of tank A5 is less than 30 °C or greater than 60 °C.
+**Scenario:** We are monitoring one tank, `A5`, for which we are storing real-time temperature data.
+We need to make sure that the temperature in this tank is always greater than 30 °C and less than 60 °C.

+**Challenge:** Write a Grafana Alert that will trigger whenever the temperatue in tank `A5` crosses the lower threshold of 30 °C or the upper threshold of 60 °C.

+How would we do this?
+Let's begin by opening the Grafana alerting menu and choosing `Alert rules`.
+Then click the `New alert rule` button.
+Give your alert rule a name and then choose `Grafana managed alert`.
+For InfluxDB, you will always create a [Grafana managed rule](https://grafana.com/docs/grafana/latest/alerting/alerting-rules/create-grafana-managed-rule/#add-grafana-managed-rule)

+Below this, still in the `Step 2` section of the Alert rule page, you will see three boxes: A query editor (`A`), and then two sections labelled `B` and `C`.
+You will use these three sections to construct your rule.
+Let's move through them one by one.

-First, we begin with the query of the data to obtain the time series graph of the temperature of tank A5:
+First, we want to query the data in our imaginary InfluxDB instance to obtain a time series graph of the temperature of tank A5.
+For this you would choose your InfluxDB datasource from the dropdown and then write a query like this:

 ```flux
 from(bucket: "RetroEncabulator")